*Updated 20 February, 2018*

 To distract myself, I went out with my students, met other teachers and a few air force folk, and traveled around a bit to see what South Korea was all about.

-While I was in Korea, I realized that the time difference between Francesco and I made it easy for me to catch him, so when I had some down time, I lugged my heavy laptop down the hill from my apartment and walked anywhere from 30-45 minutes to one of the thousands of coffee joints sprinkled throughout Seoul in search of free internet.
+While I was in Korea, I noticed that the time difference between Francesco and I made it easy for me to catch him, so when I had some down time, I lugged my heavy laptop down the hill from my apartment and walked anywhere from 30-45 minutes to one of the thousands of coffee joints sprinkled throughout Seoul in search of free internet.
 I needed a strong signal, and sometimes the coffee shops I tried had weak signals.
 I kept switching coffee shops until I found the right one.

 We began to speak regularly and at some point, I sent him a postcard of a temple I’d seen.
 He merrily announced its arrival by snapping a quick picture of himself holding it.